PRINCIPAL PROGRAM FAQ

 - Completion of (3) practicum observations by field supervisor

-- Submit official transcripts showing advanced degree conferred
+- Submission of official transcripts showing advanced degree conferred (if completed after initial admission date)

 - Verification of valid Texas classroom teaching certificate

-- Submit all service records verifying a minimum of two creditable years of teaching experience as a classroom teacher, as defined in Chapter 153, Subchapter CC, of T.A.C.
+- Submission of all service records verifying a minimum of two creditable years of teaching experience as a classroom teacher, as defined in Chapter 153, Subchapter CC, of T.A.C.
 Title 19, Part 7 (relating to Commissioner’s Rules on Creditable Years of Service) and the Texas Education Code §5.001(2)

 Yes.
 Also, due to the field observations component, admission of candidates completing their practicum outside of the Houston metropolitan area must be approved by program staff.